 Can you beat winter?
-As the temperature drops, it’s important to prepare your home for everything that the season will throw at it.
+As it gets colder, it’s important to prepare your home for all that the season will throw at it.

 Watch our videos and follow these tips to get your home ready for the chilly winter months.

 Use pipe insulation to cover pipes inside and outside your home, as well as in your loft and basement.
 This keeps them warmer for longer and prevents pipes from freezing and flooding your home.
 It could save you money on your energy bill as well as preventing emergency call outs.

 Leaving your heating on low also helps to keep your house warm and cosy and prevent pipes from freezing.

-If you’re going away for a while over winter, consider turning off your water and draining the system.
+If you’re going away for a while over winter, think about turning off your water and draining the system.